ubaldot/vim-helpme/README.md

 ![helpme](/numpy_preview.png)

-A handy way to have different notes always at hand is to create custom commands that source from different files, like for example:
+You can also create custom commands to access different notes, like for example:

 ```
 command!
 HelpMeNumpy :HelpMe ~/numpy_cmds.txt